 For Android user, probably the best editing app is KineMaster if you are already familiar with editing apps.
 The problem with Android OS is the wide range of phones and variations of the operating system.
 The free version of the KineMaster app does not allow you to save videos in 1080p (HD) and it forces you to pay to export videos without a watermark.
 If students want to use KineMaster, watch this video about the app.

-If you are more of an editing novice, best to start with iMovie, VN, inShOt or CapCut.
+If you are an editing novice, best to start with iMovie, VN, inShOt or CapCut.
 See earlier details about these apps.

 I am not wedded to the iPhone, nor do I have shares in Apple.
 But at the moment iOS allows you to save files in high definition (1080p HD) or super HD (known as 4K) plus editing is relatively intuitive.
 Many other smartphones have better cameras.
 But you cannot edit properly with those apps and/or save the files in HD for uploading and distribution without watermarks.

 Regardless of which smartphone you use, please ensure you have the latest version of the operating system (OS) installed.
-As of November 2022 it is 16.1.1 for the iPhone.
+As of May 2023 it is 16.4.1 for the iPhone.
 The simplest option is to turn on automatic software updates.
 Go to Settings and choose General / Software Update and turn on updates.
 The same advice about using the latest version applies to apps.
+To get more information about your iPhone/iPad go to Settings/General/About

 Hours of video: Every minute of every day hundreds of hours of video are uploaded to YouTube.
 Facebook claims to screen 100 million hours of video a day, while Snapchat and TikTok also screen lots of video.
 In July 2021 Instagram announced it would focus on video rather than photos.
-This means a massive amount of video is competing for people’s attention.
+All of these factors mean a massive amount of video is competing for people’s attention.

 Vertical or horizontal filming?
 I choose to shoot in landscape (horizontal) mode because it looks better in the editing apps I use.
 But you should shoot for your intended audience.
 Regardless of mode, your camera needs to be steady.
 Wobbly video is not acceptable.
 Here is a video about the best tools for shooting in vertical mode.
 This Apple video shows how to do it well.

-Bio of your teacher: Stephen Quinn is professor of mobile journalism at Kristiania University in Norway.
-Dr Quinn also runs MOJO Media Insights and teaches journalists and citizens how to make broadcast-quality videos with only an iOS device.
+Bio of your teacher: Stephen Quinn retired as professor of mobile journalism at Kristiania University in Norway in March 2023 but continues to teach around the world.
+Dr Quinn runs MOJO Media Insights (MMI) where he teaches journalists and citizens how to make broadcast-quality videos with only an iOS device.
 Since 2010 he has taught mojo skills in 20 countries.
 From 1975-95 Stephen Quinn was a journalist in five countries with some of the world’s premier media companies (The Guardian, ABC, BBC, ITN, TVNZ, the Bangkok Post, Newcastle Herald, Australia).
 Between 1996 and 2011 Dr Quinn was a journalism educator in Australia, the UAE, the US and China.
 He returned to journalism full time from 2011-13 with the South China Morning Post in Hong Kong, as digital development editor.
-He has been based in Brighton in the UK since 2013 and makes short films when he’s not teaching or writing.
+He has been based in Brighton in the UK running MMI since 2013 and makes short films when he’s not teaching or writing.
 Dr Quinn has written 30 books.
 In the past decade he has given about 200 presentations on the future of journalism in 38 countries.
 He writes about wine as a hobby.
 More about him can be found at his web site https://sraquinn.org/ (I have not made it a link so you can see the URL.)

 Lesson 1: This lesson offers an overview of the movie-making process and talks about the advantages and disadvantages of using smartphones.
-It provides essential information on things like assessment, the pre-exam and grade criteria.
 It also notes the importance of understanding the audience for whom you are producing videos.

 Reading: Chapter 1 (pages 2-13) of Burum, Ivo (2021).
 The Mojo Handbook: Theory to Praxis Focal Press, an imprint of Routledge Taylor and Francis Group, New York.